 • Your SMS must include information on when passenger counts will be conducted, particularly when passengers join the vessel, the vessel stops for water activities such as snorkelling, diving and swimming, and at the end of a voyage

-You may already do these things and have these measures in your SMS.
+You should already do these things and have these measures in your SMS.
 If so, keep doing what you’re doing and review your Safety Management System periodically.
 If not, here’s some further advice on how to bring your SMS up to scratch.

-1. Risk Assessment
+Risk Assessment

 Your risk assessment is a critical component of an effective SMS.
 This should be reviewed to identify risks to passengers on board, including the risks of persons overboard under various operating conditions.
 Effective control measures should be identified to mitigate and manage these risks.
 This may mean alternative ways to monitor passenger movements such as increased monitoring or restricting access to areas that increase the risk of a person going overboard.